danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 *Guidance: Why are we tackling this scenario?
 What is the expected impact?
 What’s the value proposition of this work?*

-We have seen recently strong demands from customers for the autoscaling feature, especially from those who run large production workloads in the FHIR service.
-If we don’t address the performance throttling issue immediately our customers especially those large customers will be concerned that their business operations that depend on the FHIR service will be negatively impacted or even constantly interrupted.
+We have recently seen strong demands from customers for the autoscaling feature, especially from those who run large production workloads in Azure API for FHIR.
+Our customers especially those large customers have shared and even escalated their concerns over the service performance issues and asked that we help resolve the issues by providing the autoscaling feature.

-On the other side we can leverage the built-in autoscaling features in Service Fabric and Cosmos DB and make necessary code change to enable and support them.
-In the short term doing so means that we need to invest engineering sources and slow down our Jupiter effort, but in the long run we can learn from the experience and improve it in Jupiter and future release to better serve our customers.
+While we can leverage the built-in autoscaling features in Service Fabric and Cosmos DB, we must investiage what impract the change will have on our existing design and delployment and what changes we will have to make to ensure a reliable service offering and a smooth customer experience.

+Meanwhile, we will also undersand and communicate the extra costs resulted from the autoscaling offering, especially on the Cosmos DB side, which adds a 50% cost increase when the autoscaling feature is enabled.

 ## Target User / Persona